 Add to your studies of Texas by immersing your students in a wooded area to learn about the symbols of our state.
 Their studies will come alive through nature awareness activities, songs, and games.
 Bring your journals or Texas history notebooks and pencils to sketch and take notes.
 Below are the State symbols we will be learning about in the camp:

 Tree - Pecan

 Insect - Monarch

 You choose which Habitat you'd like to learn about.
-Example: Pond Study, Tundra, Prairies, Mountains, Caves to name a few, and then like our Nature Awareness Day Camps, we teach about one of these Habitats using journaling, games, activities, crafts to learn and experience it.
+Habitats include Pond Study, Tundra, Prairies, Mountains, and Caves to name a few, and then like our Nature Awareness Day Camps, we teach about one of these Habitats using journaling, games, activities, and crafts to experience and learn about it.

 Arbor Day Activities

 Welcome to our woods.
 Thanksgiving to the TREES!
 Activities and studies include: